itsjesushx/TownOfSushi/README.md

 ## Medium
 ### **Team: Crewmates**
 The medium is a crewmate who can ask the souls of dead players for information.
-Like the Seer, the medium will see the souls of the players who have died (after the next meeting) and can question them.
+Like the Mystic, the medium will see the souls of the players who have died (after the next meeting) and can question them.
 They then gets random information about the soul or the killer in the chat.
 The souls only stay for one round, i.e. until the next meeting.
 Depending on the options, the souls can only be questioned once and then disappear.
 \
 **Questions:**
 The souls will always prefer to answer with the role specific information first!